-The specimens shall be blood serum in type, and the usual precautions in the collection of venipuncture samples should be observed.
+The specimens shall be blood, serum or plasma in type, and the usual precautions in the collection of venipuncture samples should be observed.
 For accurate comparison to established normal values, a fasting morning serum sample should be obtained.
-The blood should be collected in a plain red-top venipuncture tube without additives.
-Allow the blood to clot, Centrifuge the specimen to separate the serum from the cells.
+The blood should be collected in a plain reditop venipuncture tube without additives or anti-coagulants (for serum) or evacuated tube(s) containing EDTA or heparin.
+Allow the blood to clot for serum samples.
+Centrifuge the specimen to separate the serum or plasma from the cells.